 CWMARS has quite a selection from Overdrive.
 What you’ll need to do is download Libby from the App Store, which is free.
 You’ll need to enter Monterey Library as Home Library, and CWMARS as the library network.
 Then enter your library card details, the card number and password, and borrow away.
 There are books and audiobooks available.
 Use your preferences to modify default searches and display settings.
 If you’d like to see what other library networks in Massachusetts have, you can!
 In the app menu, find “Add A Library.”
 Under that search for SAILS, CLAMS, MINUTEMAN or any of the others.
 Tap that network and you can search their offerings.
 You’ll need to enter your card number and pin after you select “I’m visiting from another library.”

-Another option through the BPL is KANOPY.
+One option through the BPL is KANOPY.
 Watch over 30000 Documentaries, Classic and Indie Films.
 You’ll need to download the KANOPY app.
 Use your BPL card number and pin, and make sure to use BPL as your home library.

 Monterey Library You Tube Channel